Panda2580/sociaML_example/README.md

 ## Setup

-1. Use [uv](https://github.com/astral-sh/uv) for managing Python virtual environment
+1. Use [uv](https://github.com/astral-sh/uv) to set up the virtual environment.
 2. Get your HuggingFace token from https://huggingface.co/settings/tokens
 3. Replace `PUTKEYHERE` in main.py with your token